AI experts and industry leaders issue warning on AI risks

 The aim with the statement is to help raise awareness and spark a conversation about the potential long-term and existential risks of AI, which may not be fully understood by its creators or general users.
 The statement echoes the sentiments of US President Joe Biden, who recently said that “it remains to be seen” if AI is dangerous, but also stressed the need for tech companies to ensure the safety of their products before releasing them to the public.

-Source: Center for AI Safety, Via: Engadget
+Source: Center for AI Safety Via: Engadget